Fixed Rate Reverse Mortgage vs. Adjustable Rate Reverse Mortgage

 How Can I Access My Money With An Adjustable Rate Reverse Mortgage?

 In comparison with the fixed rate reverse mortgage being a “closed end” loan the adjustable rate reverse mortgage is seen as an “open end” loan.
-This means that once the reverse mortgage process is complete and your reverse mortgage funds the loan will stay open allowing for other ways to access your money other than just a lumps sum cash out payment.
+This means that once the reverse mortgage process is complete and your reverse mortgage funds the loan will stay open allowing for other ways to access your money other than just a lump sum cash out payment.
 The following (3) options are available with the adjustable rate reverse mortgage.
 A homeowner can select any one of them, or a combo of all three.

 Cash at Closing